calysteon/calysteon.github.io/blog/parallel.md

 Last week, Anthropic published a [case study](https://red.anthropic.com/2026/exploit/) describing how Claude Opus 4.6 wrote a working exploit for CVE-2026-2796 in Firefox's SpiderMonkey engine.
 The blog walks through how the model decomposed the bug into classical exploit primitives and chained them into code execution against a stripped js shell.
 It's a landmark result - the first time Anthropic has observed a model writing a successful browser exploit with minimal hand-holding.

 I use Claude Opus 4.6 through Claude Code as my primary tool for vulnerability research.
-In the past year, I have found several CVEs and received multiple acknowledgements from Apple for my work:
+In the past year, I have found several CVEs with LLM-assisted vulnerability research:

-### LLM-Assisted CVEs

 | CVE | Vendor | CWE | Reference | Writeup |
 |---|---|---|---|---|